geoenergiaUDESC/cudaLBM/README.md

 ```

-make
+make install

 ```

 ## 💨 Usage

 To run a simulation, you can execute the compiled binary.
-For example, to run the lid-driven cavity case:
+For example, to run the lid-driven cavity case, navigate to the lidDrivenCavity folder and type:

 ```

-./cudaLBM cases/lidDrivenCavity/input.dat
+momentBasedD3Q19 -GPU 0

 ```

-## 🤝 Contributing

-Contributions are welcome!
-If you would like to contribute to this project, please follow these steps:

-1. Fork the repository.

-2. Create a new branch (`git checkout -b feature/your-feature`).

-3. Commit your changes (`git commit -am 'Add some feature'`).

-4. Push to the branch (`git push origin feature/your-feature`).

-5. Create a new Pull Request.

 ## 📄 License